 The local currency in Zanzibar is the Tanzanian Shilling; the exchange rate is roughly 1 US$ to 2200 shillings.
 Most places accept US dollars but it works out a bit cheaper if you pay in shillings.

-Hope you found this review of Park Hyatt Zanzibar helpful.
-More information and rate information can be found at Park Hyatt Zanzibar.
+I hope you found this review of Park Hyatt Zanzibar helpful.
+See the hotel website for availability and rate information.

 PIN IT FOR LATER